Stable cuts, NAC-colourings and flexible realisations of graphs: Abstract

 \section{Abstract}

 A (2-dimensional) realisation of a graph $G$ is a pair $(G,p)$, where $p$ maps the vertices of $G$ to $\RR^2$.
 A realisation is flexible if it can be continuously deformed while keeping the edge lengths fixed, and rigid otherwise.
-Similarly, a graph is flexible if its generic realisations are flexible, and rigid otherwise.
+We say that $G$ is rigid if every generic realisation of $G$ is rigid; otherwise, $G$ is flexible.

-We show that a minimally rigid graph has a flexible realisation with positive edge lengths if and only if it is not a $2$-tree.
-This confirms a conjecture of Grasegger, Legersk\'y and Schicho.
-Our proof is based on a characterisation of graphs with $n$ vertices and $2n-3$ edges and without stable cuts due to Le and Pfender.
-We also strengthen a result of Chen and Yu, who proved that every graph with at most $2n-4$ edges has a stable cut, by showing that every flexible graph has a stable cut.
+In this paper, we investigate the relationship between stable cuts and graphs which are either flexible, or admit a flexible (not necessarily generic) realisation with positive edge lengths.
+We strengthen a result of Chen and Yu, who proved that every $n$-vertex graph with at most $2n-4$ edges has a stable cut, by showing that every flexible graph has a stable cut.
+The existence of a stable cut is a sufficient, but not necessary, condition for a flexible realisation to exist.
+Using a result of Le and Pfender on stable cuts, we prove a conjecture of Grasegger, Legersk\'y and Schicho that characterises the minimally rigid graphs which admit a flexible realisation.

-Additionally we investigate the number of NAC-colourings in various graphs.
+Additionally, we investigate the number of NAC-colourings in various graphs.
 A NAC-colouring is a type of edge colouring introduced by Grasegger, Legersk\'y and Schicho, who showed that the existence of such a colouring characterises the existence of a flexible realisation with positive edge lengths.
 We provide an upper bound on the number of NAC-colourings for arbitrary graphs, and construct families of graphs, including rigid and minimally rigid ones, for which this number is exponential in the number of vertices.